OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 > **Notes on COMPOSED recordings**<br>
 >
 > - If a COMPOSED recording is configured to record video (that is, not being an **[audio-only recording](#audio-only-and-video-only-recordings)**), this type of grid recording **can be a pretty heavy consuming process**.
 A maximum number of 4 publishers is recommended, and starting more than 2 recordings of this type at the same time can overload server CPUs.
-For these reasons, when using OpenVidu CE it is desirable to launch OpenVidu Server in a host with significant CPU power if COMPOSED video recordings are expected.
+For these reasons, when using OpenVidu CE it is desirable to launch the OpenVidu deployment in a host with significant CPU power if COMPOSED video recordings are expected.
 In OpenVidu Pro, the same applies to the Media Node hosting the recording process.
 In comparison, INDIVIDUAL stream recording (and COMPOSED audio-only recording) can be **4x up to 10x more efficient**<br><br>
 > - You can configure the resolution and frame rate of the MP4 file for COMPOSED recordings by using `resolution` and `frameRate` properties when starting the recording<br><br>
 > - A thumbnail got from the middle of the video will be generated for COMPOSED recordings that have video.
 They will be stored next to the MP4 file and named [RECORDING_ID].jpg